lorenzoromani1983/wayback-keyword-search/README.md

 > python3 search.py > specify your keyword (no quotes!).

 BE CAREFUL: BIG DOMAINS MAY REQUIRE A LONG TIME TO DOWNLOAD!

+THE TOOL IS AVAILABLE BOTH IN PYTHON AND GO.
+IF YOU CHOOSE TO RUN THE GO VERSION, YOU BEST COMPILE IT (go build download.go; go build search.go).
+OTHERWISE REMEMBER TO RUN IT IN THE TERMINAL FROM THE SCRIPT'S DIRECTORY.